Why attend Modelling World?

 Short presentations followed by a panel discussion

 Chair: Sandra Hill-Smith.
-Associate, SYSTRA
+Micro and Meso Modelling, SYSTRA

-Mesoscopic modelling – coming
+Mesoscopic modelling –

-of age
+coming of age

 Michael Oliver, Technical Director, PTV Group